Your child can help our super space family, the Rockets, on a special mission - and have tons of fun along the way!

 - Read at least six library books and collect stickers and rewards.

-- They receive a certificate when they finish.
+- They receive a certificate and medal when they finish.

 - It’s fun and totally free!

 We want to see you reading in weird and wonderful places over the summer holidays.
 Whoever shares the best photo will win a Lego City Space Station!